Z4rkos/3x-pluss-1-graph/README.md

 2. If the number is odd, multiply it by 3 and add 1, if it's even divide it by two.
 3. Repeat until it hits a loop.

-The conjecture asks whether repeating two simple arithmetic operations will eventually transform every positive integer into 1.
+The conjecture asks whether repeating these two simple arithmetic operations will eventually transform every positive integer into 1.